 The western approach to the Passo di Mortirolo (1851m) was described by Lance Armstrong as the ‘hardest climb he had ever ridden’: a fitting end to our week in this amazing part of the world.
 As always there are options:

 For those with something left in the legs, it is just rude to not cycle up the Mortirolo – an assault on altitude!
-With an average gradient of 10.5% over its 12km length and a maximum kick of 18%, the Mortirolo is a fitting finale to the week!
+With an average gradient of 10.5% over 12km length and a maximum kick of 18%, the Mortirolo is a fitting finale to the week.

 Whatever you do, tonight a celebration is in order!

-We offer included transfers (3.5hrs) from Grossio to Milan Malpensa Airport only.
+We offer included transfers (approx 3hrs) from Grosio to Milan Malpensa Airport only.
 As there are several ‘Milanese’ Airports, please ensure you are booking flights from MALPENSA (MXP).